taskin-sky/ChatGPT-Prompt-Engineering/README.md

 - Collects delivery address (if needed)
 - Processes payment

-The bot ensures to clarify all options, extras, and sizes to uniquely identify items from the menu.
+The bot ensures that all options, extras, and sizes are clarified to identify items from the menu uniquely.

 ### JokeBot
 JokeBot is an automated service designed to entertain users with jokes.
 It: